eloqdata/eloq-website/website/blog/2024-09-01-benchmark-transaction/index.md

 In **EloqKV**, the ACI (Atomicity, Consistency, Isolation) part of ACID is always enabled.
 No configuration changes are required to enable _MULTI_ and related commands in a cluster.
 A single key operation is executed as a transaction with a single command, and will not incur additional overhead. **EloqKV** supports different [levels of isolation](<https://en.wikipedia.org/wiki/Isolation_(database_systems)#Isolation_levels>), with the default being [Repeatable Reads](<https://en.wikipedia.org/wiki/Isolation_(database_systems)#Repeatable_reads>), which is the isolation level used in the experiments discussed in this blog.

+In Repeatable Reads isolation level, reads and writes are about the same complexity.
+For read requests, each key must be read and then validated during the transaction commit phase to ensure that no modification happened in between reading and commiting.
+For write requests, a write lock must be acquired for each key and then released at the commit phase.
+Both require extra round-trips to accomplish and thus more expensive than non-transactional operations.

 ### Experiments

 In the first experiment, we compare **EloqKV** and Redis in batch mode across different workloads.
 We focus on two batch modes: